 - 1. This Application Paper aims to provide good supervisory practices and examples to address challenges specific to the governance of insurance groups.
-The purpose of the Application Paper is also to create a common understanding amongst supervisors on how to assess or evaluate the governance frameworks of insurance groups.
+The purpose of the Application Paper is also to create a common understanding among supervisors on how to assess or evaluate the governance frameworks of insurance groups.
 It also provides material for the practical application of existing principles, standards and guidance on group governance; however, it does not set new standards. - 2.
-The recommendations described in this Paper are applicable across supervisory approaches amongst jurisdictions as well as across the spectrum of governance structures.
-This Application Paper is relevant for all groups, but is particularly useful for the supervisors of internationally active insurance groups, as they usually have more complex structures and require heightened coordination between the group-wide and other involved supervisors. - 3.
+The recommendations described in this Paper are applicable across supervisory approaches among jurisdictions as well as across the spectrum of governance structures.
+This Application Paper is relevant for all groups, but is particularly useful for the supervisors of insurance groups with more complex structures that may require heightened coordination between involved supervisors. - 3.
 As groups pose specific challenges to supervision, this Application Paper aims to contribute to the effective supervision of group governance by providing guidance on how supervisors can deal with these challenges. - 4.
-This Application Paper aims to provide good practices related to group governance relevant to: - the supervision of the corporate governance framework, Board composition and the allocation of management responsibilities between Board at the head of the group and Boards at the level of the insurance legal entities (ICP 7); - the supervision of the risk management system and the reporting lines between Control Functions within the insurance group (ICP 8); - the allocation of responsibilities between the group-wide supervisor and other involved supervisors (ICP 23); and - the cooperation and coordination between involved supervisors with regard to groups (ICP 25).
+This Application Paper aims to provide good practices related to group governance relevant to: - the supervision of the corporate governance framework, Board composition and the allocation of responsibilities between the Board at the head of the group and Boards at the level of the insurance legal entities (ICP 7); - the supervision of the risk management system and the reporting lines between control functions within the insurance group (ICP 8); - the allocation of responsibilities between the group-wide supervisor and other involved supervisors (ICP 23); and - cooperation and coordination between involved supervisors with regard to groups (ICP 25).